OCamlverse/ocamlverse.github.io/content/ecosystem.md

 * [OCamlGraph](https://github.com/backtracking/ocamlgraph) is a library for graphs and graph algorithms.
 * [ods](https://github.com/owainlewis/ods) is an algorithm/data structure, though it isn't as fully-featured as the standard libraries.

+## Debugging

+* OCaml comes with a built-in debugger for the bytecode compiler.
+You invoke it with the `ocamldebug` command.
+See [the manual] for more details.
+* The easiest way to debug OCaml code, other than inserting print statements, is choosing bytecode as your compilation target, and using teh OCaml debugger.
+* Additionally, one can use `gdb` to debug native code.

 ## Command Line Arguments

 * The standard library contains the [Arg](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Arg.html) module, which has a simple syntax for defining command line arguments.
 However, it uses mutable state for arguments, and doesn't have a built-in way to handle things such as sub-arguments, or argument aliases (long and short) for the same command, though these things can be done.